leonardosul/mixture-llm/README.md

 Combine LLMs to beat the best single LLM.

-The Mixture-of-Agents architecture achieved **65.1% on AlpacaEval 2.0** using only open-source models, surpassing GPT-4o's 57.5%.
+The Mixture-of-Agents architecture achieved **65.1% on AlpacaEval 2.0** using only open-source models—surpassing GPT-4o's 57.5%.
 This library gives you the building blocks to construct these pipelines.

 ## Install